pchaitat/invrcptexporter/README.md

     test.sh ), each time you run it, you have to manually close (exit or ctrl+q) the opened libreoffice ui so that the test will continue to run

+  - the program is currently shipped as a library only, please see sample codes for how to use it from:
+    `/source/sample-code/invrcptexporter/`